 The open plan kitchen/diner is the real heart of the home with a well-planned and equipped kitchen offering everything you could need for your stay, from the large range cooker with seven ring gas hob and electric ovens, large fridge, dishwasher and a sink with a view!
 From the skylights the sun floods into the dining room and picture windows again offer beautiful views from the dining table and two carefully positioned rocking chairs share the best views from the cottage!
 French doors open to steps down to the garden.

 The three bedrooms are all located on the first floor.
 The dual aspect master bedroom offers yet another opportunity to enjoy the views from the king size bed and is complemented by a luxury ensuite bathroom with bath, walk in shower, basin and WC.
-The next two bedrooms, one with ensuite shower room with shower cubicle, basin and WC, are available as either king size double beds or twin beds (please specify when booking).
+The next two bedrooms, one with ensuite shower room with shower cubicle, basin and WC, are available as either king size double beds or twin beds (please specify when booking which room you require the configuration for).
 The final room on the first floor is the modern family bathroom with bath with shower over, basin and WC.

 Back downstairs, the Boot Room is home to the washing machine, tumble drier and freezer and there is also a handy cloakroom WC.